Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IParticleSystem.md

 ### isPlaying(): Boolean

 Check if any particles are still being emitted or simulated.

+### emitParticles(count: Number?): void

+Emit the provided number of particles instantly, disregarding whether the system is stopped or paused.